vanikanoria/portfolio/README.md

 As an Engineering Entrepreneurship Fellow, I worked with teammates Ashley Cousin, Caleb Gupta, and David Bakalov to develop a product and market strategy, and financial and operations plan for biodegradable soil sensors developed by Penn researchers.

-**Action:**
+**Objective**
-Developed a comprehensive business plan for biodegradable soil sensors.
+- Develope a comprehensive business plan to commercialize biodegradable soil sensors

 **Methods:**
 - Conducted market research and competitor analysis.